Valongo Wharf

 Luang Prabang

-Luang Prabang, also known as Xieng Thong and sometimes spelled Luang Phabang or Louangphabang, is the capital of Luang Prabang Province in north-central Laos.
+Luang Prabang, also known as Xieng Thong, and sometimes spelled Luang Phabang or Louangphabang, is the capital of Luang Prabang Province in north-central Laos.
 Its name, which means “Royal Buddha Image,” comes from the Phra Bang, a statue that represents Lao leadership.
-In 1995, the city was named a UNESCO World Heritage Site because it combines Lao buildings, European-style colonial structures, and more than 30 Buddhist temples.
+Named a UNESCO World Heritage Site in 1995, the city is known for combining Lao buildings, European-style buildings, and more than 30 Buddhist temples.

 Read More »